sergei-mironov/nixos-raspi-installer/README.md

 --------

 - Host system: any NixOS
-- Target system: RaspberryPi 4B
+- Target system: RaspberryPi model 4B
 - Serial-to-USB adaptor.
 We use
   [Nextion CP2102](https://www.amazon.com/NEXTION-CP2102-Adapter-Display-Beitian/dp/B07R3388DW)
   in USB-to-TTL mode.
 See also